francoism90/dotfiles/README.md

 ### Kernel

-> Note: only do this for testing or troubleshooting, it's recommended to always use the provided kernel.
+> Note: only do this for testing or troubleshooting, it's recommended to always use the provided kernel instead.

 If you want to run the latest (next) kernel (see <https://kernel.opensuse.org/master.html> for details):